-The County Department/Agency shall ensure PII is used and stored in an area that is physically safe from access by unauthorized persons at all times.
-The County Department/Agency agrees to safeguard PII from loss, theft, or inadvertent disclosure and, therefore, agrees to:
+The County Department/Agency shall ensure Medi-Cal PII is used and stored in an area that is physically safe from access by unauthorized persons at all times.
+The County Department/Agency agrees to safeguard Medi-Cal PII from loss, theft, or inadvertent disclosure and, therefore, agrees to:

-- A. Secure all areas of the County Department/Agency facilities where County Workers assist in the administration of their program and use, disclose, or store PII. - B. These areas shall be restricted to only allow access to authorized individuals by using one or more of the following:
+A. Secure all areas of the County Department/Agency facilities where County Workers assist in the administration of Medi-Cal and use, disclose, or store Medi-Cal PII.

-- 1. Properly coded key cards - 2.
+- B. These areas shall be restricted to only allow access to authorized individuals by using one or more of the following: - 1.
+Properly coded key cards - 2.
 Authorized door keys - 3.
-Official identification - C. Issue identification badges to County Workers. - Require County Workers to wear these badges where PII is used, disclosed, or stored. - E. Ensure each physical location, where PII is used, disclosed, or stored, has procedures and controls that ensure an individual who is terminated from access to the facility is promptly escorted from the facility by an authorized employee and access is revoked. - F. Ensure there are security guards or a monitored alarm system at all times at the County Department/Agency facilities and leased facilities where five hundred (500) or more individually identifiable records of PII is used, disclosed, or stored.
-Video surveillance systems are recommended. - G. Ensure data centers with servers, data storage devices, and/or critical network infrastructure involved in the use, storage, and/or processing of PII have perimeter security and physical access controls that limit access to only authorized County Workers.
-Visitors to the data center area shall be escorted at all times by authorized County Workers. - H. Store paper records with PII in locked spaces, such as locked file cabinets, locked file rooms, locked desks, or locked offices in facilities which are multi-use meaning that there are County Department/Agency and non-County Department/Agency functions in one building in work areas that are not securely segregated from each other.
-It is recommended that all PII be locked up when unattended at any time, not just within multi-use facilities. - I. The County Department/Agency shall have policies based on applicable factors that include, at a minimum, a description of the circumstances under which the County Workers can transport PII, as well as the physical security requirements during transport.
-A County Department/Agency that chooses to permit its County Workers to leave records unattended in vehicles shall include provisions in its policies to ensure that the PII is stored in a non-visible area such as a trunk, that the vehicle is locked, and that under no circumstances permit PII be left unattended in a vehicle overnight or for other extended periods of time.
+Official identification - C. Issue identification badges to County Workers. - D. Require County Workers to wear these badges where Medi-Cal PII is used, disclosed, or stored. - E. Ensure each physical location, where Medi-Cal PII is used, disclosed, or stored, has procedures and controls that ensure an individual who is terminated from access to the facility is promptly escorted from the facility by an authorized employee and access is revoked. - F. Ensure there are security guards or a monitored alarm system at all times at the County Department/Agency facilities and leased facilities where 500 or more individually identifiable records of Medi-Cal PII is used, disclosed, or stored.
+Video surveillance systems are recommended. - G. Ensure data centers with servers, data storage devices, and/or critical network infrastructure involved in the use, storage, and/or processing of Medi-Cal PII have perimeter security and physical access controls that limit access to only authorized County Workers.
+Visitors to the data center area shall be escorted at all times by authorized County Workers. - H. Store paper records with Medi-Cal PII in locked spaces, such as locked file cabinets, locked file rooms, locked desks, or locked offices in facilities which are multi-use meaning that there are County Department/Agency and non-County Department/Agency functions in one building in work areas that are not securely segregated from each other.
+It is recommended that all Medi-Cal PII be locked up when unattended at any time, not just within multi-use facilities. - I. The County Department/Agency shall have policies based on applicable factors that include, at a minimum, a description of the circumstances under which the County Workers can transport Medi-Cal PII, as well as the physical security requirements during transport.
+A County Department/Agency that chooses to permit its County Workers to leave records unattended in vehicles shall include provisions in its policies to provide that the Medi-Cal PII is stored in a non-visible area such as a trunk, that the vehicle is locked, and that under no circumstances permit Medi-Cal PII be left unattended in a vehicle overnight or for other extended periods of time.

-- J. The County Department/Agency shall have policies that indicate County Workers are not to leave records with PII unattended at any time in airplanes, buses, trains, etc., inclusive of baggage areas.
-This should be included in training due to the nature of the risk. - K. Use all reasonable measures to prevent non-authorized personnel and visitors from having access to, control of, or viewing PII.
+J. The County Department/Agency shall have policies that indicate County Workers are not to leave records with Medi-Cal PII unattended at any time in airplanes, buses, trains, etc., inclusive of baggage areas.
+This should be included in training due to the nature of the risk.